In beef production, the principle objectives are:

 For many traits, there may be as much variation genetically within a breed as there is between breeds.

 Variation within a breed is usually an advantage, but is not a pre-requisite to successful crossbreeding.
 With Brahmans, for example, there is less variation for tick resistance than for other breeds.
 This is a benefit as most Brahmans have a higher level of tick resistance.

 Differences between breeds

 Breed selection can be a source of debate.
-Some breeds have characteristics better suited for certain feed conditions or particular environments than have others: no one breed is the best for all environments and all markets.
+Some breeds have characteristics better suited to certain feed conditions or particular environments than have others.
+No one breed is the best for all environments and all markets.

-The choice of breeds used in a crossbreeding program should take into consideration the complementarity of different breeds.
+The choice of breeds used in a crossbreeding program should consider the complementarity of the different breeds.
 This is the opportunity to match the good points of two or more breeds.

 Complementarity is exploited in specialised crossbreeding systems.
 An example would be where maternal crossbred cows of small to medium size and optimum milk production might be mated to terminal breed sires noted for good growth rate and high quality carcases.

 In rotational crossbreeding systems, fluctuation in breed composition for the major economic traits can result in considerable variation among cows and calves between generations.
 This may be significant if cattle are marketed through saleyards where uniformity may be important.

 The table below lists different breeds grouped together because of similar biological performance.